techCarpenter/garage-wiki/manPoweredTools/blog-post-ideas.md

 ### Resources

-- An Axe To Grind
+- An Ax To Grind: A Practical Ax Manual by Bernie Weisgerber
+- Woodsmanship by Bernard S. Mason
 - Videos...
 - [American Axes: A Survey of Their Development and Their Makers](https://www.amazon.com/American-Axes-Survey-Development-Makers/dp/1883294126)